Improved Binary Black Hole Search Discriminator from the Singular Value Decomposition of Non-Gaussian Noise Transients: Constructing SVD-based discriminators

-Since the $\chi^{2}$ construction requires that the CBC template triggered by the GW data is orthogonal to the three SVD basis vectors, we construct {\em truncated} basis vectors by subtracting from each original basis vector the component of the triggered template that is parallel to it.
-Due to the morphological distinctions between the CBC signal and the blip (tomte) glitch, the subtraction of the triggered template corresponding to the blip (tomte) glitch is expected to have a negligible impact on the $\chi^{2}$ value.
+Since the $\chi^{2}$ construction requires that the CBC template triggered by the GW data is orthogonal to the three SVD basis vectors, we construct {\em truncated} basis vectors by subtracting from each singular vector its component along the triggered CBC template.
+Due to the morphological distinctions between the CBC signal and the glitch, the subtraction of the triggered template corresponding to the glitch is expected to have a negligible impact on the $\chi^{2}$ value.
 Nevertheless, the CBC template has significantly diminished projection onto the truncated basis vectors.
-We discuss the details of the template bank for performing matched-filtering and how the trigger time is chosen to calculate the blip, tomte, or glitch $\chi^{2}$s in Sec.~\ref{chisq_prepare}.
+We discuss the details of the template bank for performing matched-filtering and how the trigger time is chosen to calculate the glitch-specific, or generic $\chi^{2}$s in section~\ref{sec:chisq_prepare}.

 In general, the truncated basis vectors thus produced would not remain orthogonal even though they were produced from ones that were.
 Therefore, we apply the Gram-Schmidt orthogonalization procedure to the truncated basis vectors so that we have an orthonormal basis set.
-These vectors now serve as the final basis vectors to compute the optimal $\chi^{2}$, on which the CBC signal and the blip (tomte) glitch are projected.
+These vectors now serve as the final basis vectors for computing the proposed SVD-based $\chi^{2}$, on to which the CBC signals and the glitches are projected.

-\section{Preparation for $\chi^{2}$ Calculation}
+\section{Preparation for $\chi^{2}$ calculation}

-The methodology for the construction of the final basis vectors is discussed in Sec.~\ref{chisq_basis}.
-We first perform matched filtering of the GW strain data to identify trigger times and the respective CBC templates that were triggered.
 To study how the discriminatory power of our $\chi^2$ statistic varies with the CBC masses, we use several aligned-spin template banks, which were constructed by employing the stochastic placement algorithm.
 These banks cover component masses ranging from $20~M_{\odot}$ to $70~M_{\odot}$, with each bank having a component-mass width of $10~M_{\odot}$.
 The mass ranges are as follows: $20-30~M_{\odot}$, $30-40~M_{\odot}$, $...$, $60-70~M_{\odot}$.
 The aligned dimensionless black hole spin parameter in these banks varies between $0.0$ and $0.9$.
 The template banks are constructed using the representative noise PSD of the H1 noise strain during the O3a run, taken on September 5, 2019~\cite{KAGRA:2013rdx}, and by setting the minimum match required of the nearest neighboring template to $97\%$.